 - What about when Bill ties the record for most touchdowns, against the strongest defense in H.S football, and almost every defensive line trying to take down the old, injured player.
 Not only he survived and got a touchdown, but the other players respected him.

 - Bobby wants to quit little league football (the coach is psychotic, but Hank doesn't know) and take up soccer instead:

 Hank: Bobby, I never thought I'd need to tell you this, but I would be a bad parent if I didn't.
 Soccer was invented by European ladies to keep them busy while their husbands did the cooking.

 Bobby: Why do you have to hate what you don't understand?

-Bill Dautereive in "Dia-Bill-ic Shock".
-After his Jerk Ass doctor told him that he was going to lose both of his legs, go blind, and eventually die due to diabetes, Bill not only cured himself of it, but went to the hospital and personally kicked the doctor's ass, which was ignored by a nurse that the doctor was rude to earlier in the episode.
+- After Bill's Jerk Ass doctor scares him into believing he'll succumb to and die from complications of diabetes (because of his nonstop junk food eating), Bill not only kept his blood sugar down, but went to the hospital and personally kicked the doctor's ass, which was ignored by a nurse that the doctor was rude to earlier in the episode.

 COTTON HILL - 2 days

 BOBBY HILL - 3 days